The Italian, Polish and German people called it the “French disease”.

 So, it is evident what “syphilis” meant empirically: nationalism, xenophobia, scapegoating, resentment, bad conscience, negation, reaction, revenge, guilt, bitterness, etc.

-On other hand, etymologically, “syphilis” can be derived from “sy-” (one, the whole as singularity) + “philia” (affection), therefore, being a synonym for “affection for the whole”.
+On other hand, etymologically, “syphilis” can be derived from “sy-” (one, the whole as singularity) + “philia” (affection), therefore, being a synonym of “affection for the whole”.